Emory University Alcohol and Drug Abuse Policy for Faculty, Staff, and Students

-- Public intoxication and possession of an open container of an alcoholic beverage in public are prohibited in the State of Georgia.
+- Public consumption, intoxication and possession of an open container of an alcoholic beverage in public are prohibited by city ordinances and State law.

 Use of alcohol at University-sponsored events is permitted in accordance with the procedures outlined in Policy 8.8 and applicable federal, state, and local law.